How Modern Company Culture is Driving Digital Transformation

 Company Culture vs. Digital Transformation

-Before we start, we need to consider this: can orgs cultivate a “modern mindset and environment” to embrace change and leverage digital technologies effectively, or is more needed?
+Let’s consider this: How can organizations cultivate a “modern mindset and environment” to embrace change and leverage digital technologies effectively?

 Below is what to look for or pay attention to.